MicrosoftDocs/SupportArticles-docs/Teams/files/cannot-upload-files-or-access-onedrive.md

 ## Symptoms

-In Microsoft Teams, you receive one of these error messages:
+In Microsoft Teams, you experience one of the following errors.

 ### Error 1

-When uploading a file in a chat, you receive this error message:
+When you upload a file in a chat, you receive the following error message:

 > The file <*FileName*> didn't upload.
 > The file <*FileName*> is locked.